Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Related Work

 \subsection{Time Synchronization in Smart Grids and Industrial IoT}

-Accurate and stable time synchronization is a foundational requirement for large-scale IoT systems and energy cyber-physical systems.
-Y{\i}gitler et al.\ survey synchronization techniques for IoT systems, highlighting trade-offs among accuracy, energy consumption, and hardware complexity in heterogeneous wireless networks~\cite{yigitler2020overview}.
-Liu et al.\ provide a review of clock synchronization in the Industrial Internet, addressing protocol-level mechanisms, oscillator behavior, and cross-layer co-design challenges for delay-sensitive applications~\cite{liu2023clocksync}.
-More recently, Liu \emph{et al.}\ focus on modern smart grids, discussing stringent timing requirements for phasor measurement units (PMUs), protection relays, and advanced metering infrastructure, and emphasizing the growing reliance on GNSS- and PTP-based timing in distributed energy systems~\cite{liu2025smartgrid_sync}.
-These studies collectively underscore the criticality of time accuracy but largely assume that synchronization mechanisms operate under nominal conditions.
+Accurate and stable time synchronization is foundational for large-scale IoT and energy cyber-physical systems.
+Surveys by Y{\i}gitler et al.~\cite{yigitler2020overview} and Liu et al.~\cite{liu2023clocksync} highlight trade-offs in accuracy, energy, and hardware complexity and review oscillator behavior, protocol-level mechanisms, and delay-sensitive cross-layer design.
+Liu et al.~\cite{liu2025smartgrid_sync} further emphasize strict timing requirements in PMUs, protection relays, and AMI, noting reliance on GNSS- and PTP-based synchronization.
+These studies underscore the criticality of timing but largely assume nominal operating conditions.